joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

   - Uses loops that continue indefinitely, creating a back-and-forth motion of the asterisks with changing indentation.
   - Uses infinite loops, and if the user interrupts the program by pressing Ctrl+C (`KeyboardInterrupt`), the program catches the exception and calls `sys.exit()` to terminate the program.

 You can find more programs that implement branching statements and looping structures in my [Python Playground](https://github.com/joj-macho/Pythological-Playground){:target='_blank'} Repository.
+For hands-on practice and reinforcement of these concepts, check out the [Python Control Flow Exercises](https://github.com/joj-macho/Python-Exercise-Playground/blob/main/06_control_flow.ipynb){:target='_blank'}.

 ## Summary